mehialiabadi/Privacy-zcash-and-zkps/README.md

          --r1cs       outputs the constraints in r1cs format in binary format --wasm       Compiles the circuit to wasm

-In this case, we create an R1CS  file, along with a folder with the files of generate_witness.js, cubicEq.wasm and witness_calculator.j.
+In this case, we create an R1CS  file, along with a folder with the files generate_witness.js, cubicEq.wasm and witness_calculator.j.
 The R1CS format is used to represent all the wires in the circuit, and so that they can be checked for the proof — this is known as a Quadratic Arithmetic Program (QAP).

 3- Computing our witness to create the actual proofs.
-We need to create a file named input.json containing the inputs of circuit written in the standard json format. node generate_witness.js poseidonWitness.wasm input.json witness.wtns
+We need to create a file named input.json containing the inputs of the circuit written in the standard json format. node generate_witness.js poseidonWitness.wasm input.json witness.wtns

 4- Generate Trusted setup (CrS) including proof key and verification key.